DHTMLX/gantt-docs/data/desktop/lightbox_manipulations.md

 ##Mapping data properties to the lightbox sections

-To map a data property to a lightbox section, use the "map_to" attribute of the section object:
+To map a data property to a lightbox section, use the **map_to** attribute of the section object:

 ~~~js
 //assigns the "holders" section to a data property with the name "holder"